HDR Candidature Management

 The University and supervisors have a responsibility to assist candidates in publishing their work during candidature and immediately following submission of the thesis for examination.
 To ensure that the candidate’s moral rights are respected, joint authorship of publications should be discussed and negotiated in the early stages of candidature.
 Supervisors must respect the ethical guidelines of their discipline and adhere to the Codes of Conduct adopted by the University.

 Withdrawal is complete cessation of enrolment in the program of study.
 A student who withdraws from candidature forfeits their place in the program and must reapply for admission if they wish to resume study in that program at a later date.
-Candidates considering withdrawing from their HDR program should first discuss the matter with their Principal Supervisor and the Executive Dean or nominee.
+Candidates considering withdrawing from their HDR program should first discuss the matter with their Principal Supervisor and the Dean or nominee.
 Formal withdrawal requires written advice to the University via the Withdrawal from All Studies Form.

 If candidates experience problems during candidature, they must be addressed without delay so that progress is not unduly impeded.
-In the first instance, candidates should approach their Principal Supervisor or Executive Dean or nominee.
+In the first instance, candidates should approach their Principal Supervisor or Dean or nominee.
 If the matter cannot be resolved satisfactorily using an informal approach, a candidate may wish to employ the University’s student grievance procedure.
-If a candidate has been unable to satisfactorily resolve an issue at the Faculty level they may discuss the situation with Research Services.
+If a candidate has been unable to satisfactorily resolve an issue at the School level they may discuss the situation with Research Services.

 Should a candidate wish to appeal any decision which they believe adversely impacts on candidature or progress, then the University’s Student Appeal Policy and Procedure provides a framework to do so.